lutinplunder/syropod_rqt_reconfigure_control/Readme.md

 * Angular Z - Adjust the rotational velocity of the hexapod around Z axis using the slider from -1 to 1.

+* Stop - CLick on the tick box to stop the hexapod when moving.
+Click again to start moving the hexapod.

 * Gait Selection - Controls the gait designation of the hexapod.
 Select the gait from Wave/Amble/Ripple/Tripod gaits using the drop down menu.

 * Cruise Control Mode - Select the cruise control mode to be ON/OFF from the drop down menu.